ScarlettWHY1029/My2DGallary/README.md

 # My 2D Gallery
 This repository is the collection of my 2D art work, including *No Way Out*, *Reboot*, *Newton's Apple*, and some practice drawings.
+The sketching tool is Adobe Photoshop.